mtiller/ModelicaBook/text/source/components/components/component_models.rst

 other components.
 Typically, these subsystem models are created by dragging, dropping and connecting component and other subsystem models schematically.
-While component models are "flat" (they don't contain other components are subsystems, only equations), subsystem models are hierarchical.
+While component models are "flat" (they don't contain other components that are subsystems, only equations), subsystem models are hierarchical.

 We'll often refer to a subsystem model as a *system model*.
 A system